srvrco/getssl/README.md

 usage: getssl -r path/to/cert path/to/key

 You need to specify both the certificate you want to revoke, and the account or private domain key which was used to sign / obtain the original key.

-Note: the key used need to be an RSA key currently ( EC keys are not supported for revoking a certificate yet)
+Note: the key used needs to be an RSA key currently ( EC keys are not supported for revoking a certificate yet), so you will need to use the RSA account key to revoke a cert signed with an EC domain key.

 ## Issues / problems / help